Ichigo3766/mcplex/README.md

-# Dolphin MCP
+# MCPlex

-A flexible Python library and CLI tool for interacting with Model Context Protocol (MCP) servers using any LLM model.
+A powerful and flexible Python library for interacting with Model Context Protocol (MCP) servers, featuring advanced connection management, caching, and timeout controls.

 ![CleanShot 2025-03-24 at 20 34 48](https://github.com/user-attachments/assets/ba0f24f2-ca1a-44f4-bd4f-01c800b0ca30)

 ## Overview

-Dolphin MCP is both a Python library and a command-line tool that allows you to query and interact with MCP servers through natural language.
-It connects to any number of configured MCP servers, makes their tools available to language models (OpenAI, Anthropic, Ollama), and provides a conversational interface for accessing and manipulating data from these servers.
+MCPlex is a Python library and command-line tool that enhances your interaction with MCP servers through natural language.
+It provides robust connection management, efficient caching, and fine-grained control over server interactions.
+The library seamlessly integrates with multiple LLM providers (OpenAI, Anthropic, Ollama) and offers a powerful interface for accessing and manipulating data from MCP servers.

 The project demonstrates how to:
 - Connect to multiple MCP servers simultaneously